Code-Institute-Submissions/exploregothenburg/README.md

 This website gives the very initial and essential information about Gothenburg.
 Any traveller who wants to come and explore Gothenburg then this website is perfect for him.
-In this website he get the information about attraction places and activity places.This site has a list of best restaurant in Gothenburg.
+In this website he gets the information about attraction places and activity places.This site has a list of best restaurant in Gothenburg.
 This site also provide the location and map of different places.

-- ####  International Traveller
+- ####  Generic Traveller
     1. I want to easily understand the purpose and the layout of the site without additional instructions needed.
     1. I want to intuitively navigate through the site to browse the content.
+    1. I want the site is responsive on all device as I usually use phone for doing all such type of stuff.
+    1. I want to be able to use the website on any device so I can keep it handy.
+    1. I want to use the navigation at all times and have it readily available so I can quickly navigate from one page to another.
+    1. I can easily find the location of different place.

+- #### Tourist
     1. I want to know about basic information before visit like currency, language,weather and transport.
-    1. I want to know about best place to visit here.
+    1. I want to know about best place to visit there.
     1. I want to know about best place to go for different activity.
     1. I want to know about best place to eat and drink.
     1. I want to access images of Gothenurg to know more about this city.
-    1. I want to access external social links to know traveller experience.
+    1. I want to access external social links to know traveller experiences.
-    1. I want to get extra information about Gothenburg.
+    1. I want to get transport information about Gothenburg.

 - #### Local Traveller
-    1. I want to easily understand the purpose and the layout of the site without additional instructions needed.
-    1. I want to intuitively navigate through the site to browse the content.
-    1. I want to know about best place to visit here.
+    1. I want to know about beautiful place in near by Gotheburg
-    1. I want to know about best place to go for different activity.
+    1. I want to know explore different activities are available in city.
-    1. I want to access images of Gothenurg to know more about this city.
+    1. I want to access transportation and nice restaurant in city for dining.
-    1. I want to access external social links to know traveller experience.
+    1. I want to get fello traveller experience about the places and activities.

 - #### Business Traveller
-    1. I want the site is responsive on all device as I usually use phone for doing all such type of stuff.
-    1. I want to be able to use the website on any device so I can keep it handy.
-    1. I want to use the navigation at all times and have it readily available so I can quickly navigate from one page to another.
-    1. I can easily find the location of different place.
+    1. As a business traveller would like to know specific places to explore in the city within given a time period.
+    2. I want to know more about the food places and after work places in city.

 <a name="design"></a>
 ## Design